 On this page you will find our Accessibility policy.
 Should you have any questions, please contact us using the information on the right.

-This procedure provides guidance as to how staff of the Consumer Centre UK will process and handle calls from consumers who may have disabilities.
+This procedure provides guidance as to how staff of the UK International Consumer Centre will process and handle calls from consumers who may have disabilities.

 It is important to remember that there is no need for customers to identify their disability to be able to access good customer service.

 1. Legal Obligation - The Disability Discrimination Act

 UK law applies if the organisation is based in the UK and this is where the customers are calling from.

 UK providers of services and public functions have a legal obligation to ensure they do not discriminate against disabled people.
 This means organisations ranging from banks and television companies to local authorities and government departments must ensure that their call routing systems do not prevent disabled people from accessing their services or getting the information they need.

 Organisations should expect disabled users to contact them and anticipate their needs by making changes or ‘reasonable adjustments’ to the way they operate to ensure that disabled people with a variety of different impairments can contact them.

 The Consumer Centre UK is contacted by those who need advice and assistance and this is done at a distance, with no face-to-face contact.
 Consumers can contact us any way they feel comfortable with in the following formats:

 - Phone (including Next Generation Text Service formerly Text Relay)